mlip-cmu/book/14-quality-assurance-basics.md

 <figcaption>

 Example excerpt of code review of suggested changes in a pull request for the open source project [Apache Kafka](https://github.com/apache/kafka/pull/11864) on GitHub.
-Here, the change’s author constructively discusses with other contributors possible ways to make the change clearer.
+Here, the change’s author constructively discusses with other contributors possible ways to make the change clearer. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>